adamretter/mustache.xq/README.md

 2. Want to render json as a string
 3. Internationalization

-Mustache.xq was designed using [MarkLogic][4] Server but can be used in any XQuery processor
+Mustache.xq was designed using [MarkLogic][4] Server but has been adapter to also run on eXist-db[6].
+Since the port to eXist-db, it should now be relatively trivial to support any XQuery 3.0 compliant processor by adding an implementation to lib/processor.

 ## Usage